manjymon/UP2019/exercises/03 - Loops/README.md

 # Ex03 - Loops

-Repeatedly execute a sereis of statements until a given condition is false
+Repeatedly execute a series of statements until a given condition is false

 - for
 - while